General Lab Information

 Program Benefits

-• Guided tour of Brookhaven Lab's scientific facilities to observe research projects in progress
+• Guided tours of BNL's scientific facilities to observe research projects in progress

 Eligibility Criteria